elizabethgarza/Spanish-Diacriticizer/README.md

      Does 'panales' have any vowels?
             If 'yes', use the `classify_unknowns` to decide which vowel, if any, should be diacriticized.
 Replace the current token with your prediction.
             If 'no', leave the token as it is.

-It turns out that *pañal* / *diaper* is currently in the invariantly diacriticized token dictionary, but its plural form *pañales* / *diapers* isn't.
-Reason being that *pañal* happened to be found in the lexicon and corpus that I used to populate that dictionary, and *pañales* wasn't.
-This particular example is a testament to the immense amount of labor that would be involved in manually populating that dictionary until it robust enough to significantly improve the accuracy.

-My hope is that training the two additional classifiers above will weaken the diacriticizer's dependence on the dictionaries described above. ...We shall see.
+Ultimately, my hope is that training two additional classifiers of this sort will lessen the diacriticizer's dependence on the dictionaries described above.

 ## #TODOs